terraform-docs/terraform-docs/README.md

     # Generate a JSON of inputs and outputs
     $ terraform-docs json ./my-module

-    # Generate markdown tables of inputs and outputs
+    # Generate Markdown tables of inputs and outputs
     $ terraform-docs md ./my-module

-    # Generate markdown tables of inputs and outputs
+    # Generate Markdown tables of inputs and outputs
     $ terraform-docs md table ./my-module

-    # Generate markdown document of inputs and outputs
+    # Generate Markdown document of inputs and outputs
     $ terraform-docs md document ./my-module

-    # Generate markdown tables of inputs and outputs for the given module and ../config.tf
+    # Generate Markdown tables of inputs and outputs for the given module and ../config.tf
     $ terraform-docs md ./my-module ../config.tf

   Options:
     -h, --help                       show help information
-    --no-required                    omit "Required" column when generating markdown --no-sort                        omit sorted rendering of inputs and ouputs --sort-inputs-by-required        sort inputs by name and prints required inputs first --with-aggregate-type-defaults   print default values of aggregate types --version                        print version
+    --no-required                    omit "Required" column when generating Markdown --no-sort                        omit sorted rendering of inputs and ouputs --sort-inputs-by-required        sort inputs by name and prints required inputs first --with-aggregate-type-defaults   print default values of aggregate types --version                        print version

-  Types of markdown:
+  Types of Markdown:
-    document                         generate markdown document of inputs and outputs table                            generate markdown tables of inputs and outputs (default)
+    document                         generate Markdown document of inputs and outputs table                            generate Markdown tables of inputs and outputs (default)
 ```

 ## Example